THE OWNER’S MANUAL

 Has a slightly waxier feel due to the topcoat; patina will be less variegated due to protective finish

-Our semi-aniline leather shades include Outback Tan, Onyx Black, Midnight Blue, Madagascar Cocoa Slate Grey and Outback Brown.
+Our semi-aniline leather shades include our Onyx Black, Midnight Blue, Madagascar Cocoa and Olivine Green.

 HOW-TO GUIDE